Type the name of a movie into Google, and you will get millions of results.

 The answer to these kinds of questions we often find in great books, movies and poems.
-We laugh at how Charles Bukowski ended up dating too many women at once, and broke down in tears to one of them; we remember that Hamlet went off the rails and wasn’t able to form a decent relationship, because he had too much crap going on to do with his parents; we recall how Ralph Fiennes fought his way across the desert in The English Patient and killed men with his bare hands, just so he could get back to the woman he loved.
+We laugh at how Charles Bukowski ended up dating too many women at once and broke down in tears to one of them; we remember that Hamlet went off the rails and wasn’t able to form a decent relationship because he had too much crap going on with his parents; we recall how Ralph Fiennes fought his way across the desert in The English Patient and killed men with his bare hands, just so he could get back to the woman he loved.

 We also find that there are a few words lodged in our heart from a favourite poem, that we remember at just the right time; and it gives us the courage to tell someone that we love them above all others.